HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="percentage-of-img-missing-alt.png",
   caption="Percentage of `img` with missing `alt` tags.", description="A distribution chart of page images missing `alt` attributes.
 The median of missing `alt` attributes on images is 0% on desktop and mobile sites.
-At the 10th and 25th percentiles, it’s also 0% on both, above the median (at the 75th percentile), it’s 16% on desktop and 15% on mobile.
-Finally, at the 75th percentile, it’s 65% of images on desktop and 68% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=897418305&format=interactive", sheets_gid="1239720340", sql_file="image-alt-stats-2024.sql"
+At the 10th and 25th percentiles, it's also 0% on both, above the median (at the 75th percentile), it's 16% on desktop and 15% on mobile.
+Finally, at the 75th percentile, it's 65% of images on desktop and 68% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=897418305&format=interactive", sheets_gid="1239720340", sql_file="image-alt-stats-2024.sql"